nrathifa/An-Online-Book-Collection-Manager---Group-5/README.md

     a.
 Users may decide to remove their books if they no longer want or need in order to organize their book catalog

+### Features and Functionalities

+### Entity-Relationship Diagram (ERD)

+### Sequence Diagram
+The following sequence diagram represents the interaction for adding a new book to BookShelf web application: